Queensland Camping

 Knifeblade Sandblow

-To see the Knifeblade Sandblow – you’ll find a lookout which is located inland along Woralie Road.
-There is a small car park here and it is 500 m to the lookout.
-The walk there is mostly up hill – but the good news is this makes for an easy downhill walk on the return trip.
+To see the Knifeblade Sandblow, you’ll find a lookout that is located inland along Woralie Road.
+There is a small car park here, and it is 500 m to the lookout.
+The walk there is mostly uphill—but the good news is this makes for an effortless downhill walk on the return trip.

 Lake Allom

-About 30 minutes drive inland from the Pinnacles; you’ll stumble across yet another gorgeous Lake, Lake Allom.
-Lake Allom is said to be one of the best places on the island to spot turtles – there is even a small viewing deck where you watch them pop up for air now and again.
+About a 30-minute drive inland from the Pinnacles, you’ll stumble across yet another gorgeous lake, Lake Allom.
+Lake Allom is said to be one of the best places on the island to spot turtles—there is even a small viewing deck where you can watch them pop up for air now and again.
 Just make sure you don’t feed the turtles or any other animals you see.

-It’s just a short 200m return walk to the viewing area.
-As well as turtles, you can spot a range of other wildlife including birds and goannas.
+It’s just a short, 200-meter return walk to the viewing area.
+As well as turtles, you can spot a range of other wildlife, including birds and goannas.
 It’s also a great spot to launch a kayak.

-There is also a short 1.4km circuit you can do which takes you around the lake.
+There is also a short 1.4-kilometre circuit you can do, which takes you around the lake.

 Around the car park, you’ll also find a picnic area with tables and toilets.